 DBCS follows the deferral method of accounting for contributions, which include support from the public and government support.
-Most of this revenue comes through CNIB.

 Externally restricted contributions are recognized as revenue in the year in which the related expenses are incurred.

 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.